Kong/ngx_wasm_module/docs/METRICS.md

 metric updates to be performed without the aid of shared memory read/write locks at the cost of 16 bytes per worker.

-Histogram values also have a baseline size of 8 bytes + 16 bytes per worker process.
+Histogram values have a baseline size of 8 bytes + 24 bytes per worker process.
 However, histograms also need extra space per worker for bins storage.
 Bins storage costs 4 bytes + 8 bytes per bin.
 Thus, a 5-bin histogram takes: 8
-bytes + (16 + 4 + 5*8), so 60 bytes per worker.
+bytes + (24 + 4 + 5*8), so 68 bytes per worker.

 As such, in a 4-workers setup, a counter or gauge whose name is 64 chars long occupies 168 bytes, and a 5-bin histogram with the same name length occupies 408 bytes.
-A 18-bin histogram with the same length name occupies 824 bytes.
+A 18-bin histogram with the same length name occupies 856 bytes.

 [Back to TOC](#table-of-contents)